- An Approach to the Diagnosis and Treatment of HAE

 The Australasian Society of Clinical Immunology and Allergy (ASCIA) is the peak professional body of Clinical Immunology and Allergy Specialists in Australia and New Zealand.
-They have prepared a Position Paper on treating hereditary angioedema see the Position Paper here.
+They have prepared a Position Paper on treating hereditary angioedema see the Position Paper here(link is external).

 The patient may or may not report a family history because up to 25 percent of new HAE cases result from de novo mutations.
 Age of onset is variable ranging from early childhood to adult; frequency worsening around puberty.
 Attacks may be preceded or accompanied by a non-pruritic, flat, erythematous mottling or erythema marginatum.
 Attacks are prolonged, typically increasing over the first 24 hours then slowly subsiding over the next 48-72 hours before full resolution is achieved.
 Hereditary Angioedema does not respond to treatment with adrenaline, antihistamines, or corticosteroids.